Scheduling with two non-unit task lengths is NP-complete: NP-completeness of for

-\begin{lemma}[Feasible schedule $\Rightarrow$ SAT model] Suppose we have a feasible schedule for the constructed $\operatorname{AUX}(p,q)$ instance.
-Then there exists a model for the SAT formula. \end{lemma} \begin{proof} By Lemma~\ref{lem:surrogaat}, jobs from each block~$F_i$ cannot be scheduled before their block's offset~$\operatorname{ofs}(F_i)$.
-In particular this means that in a~$V^+$/$V^-$ block, if one demands the pending job to complete by its early deadline, then the last job in the block completes at relative time~$p+2q+1$, introducing a unit of idle time (see Figure~\ref{fig:hetplaatje}).
-Furthermore, for each literal~$l$, the jobs from the~$m$ corresponding clause blocks are scheduled in order after the~$V^+$/$V^-$ block corresponding to~$l$.
-We choose a model~$v$ as follows: for each variable~$x_i$, $i=1,\ldots,n$, if the~$v_i$'th long pending job completes after its early deadline, set~$v(x_i)=\textsc{true}$; if the~$v_i$'th short pending job completes after its early deadline, set~$v(x_i)=\textsc{false}$ (if both complete by their early deadline, set~$v(x_i)$ arbitrarily).
+\begin{lemma}[Feasible schedule $\Rightarrow$ SAT model] Suppose we have a feasible schedule for the constructed scheduling instance.
+Then there exists a model for the SAT formula. \end{lemma} \begin{proof} For all $1\leq i\leq n$, if the pending job in~$\Lit{x_i}$ completes late, set $v(x_i)=\textsc{true}$; if the pending job in~$\Lit{\neg x_i}$ completes late, set $v(x_i)=\textsc{false}$ (because the pending jobs are paired, not both can complete late).
+If neither completes late, set $v(x_i)$ arbitrarily.

-We now argue that~$v$ satisfies all clauses.
-Suppose for the sake of contradiction that a clause~$C_j$ is falsified by~$v$.
-For literals~$l \notin C_j$, $C_j$ is represented by a~$C_{inactive}$ block which has early deadlines~$p+q-1$ so each block can only let one pending job finish by its early deadline.
-For literals~$l \in C_j$, $C_j$ is represented by a~$C_{active}$ block with early deadlines~$p+q$; because~$v(l)=\textsc{false}$, the pending job corresponding to literal~$l$ must end by its early deadline, so it introduces a unit of delay in its~$V^+$/$V^-$ block, so again each block can only let one pending job finish by its early deadline.
-Finally the~$j$'th block in the ~$m$ dummy blocks at the start and the end of the schedule cannot let the pending job complete by its early deadline.
-So in total, there are~$2n+1$ pairs of pending jobs with indices~$c_{j,0},c_{j,1},\ldots,c_{j,2n}$, and only $2n$ of these pending jobs can finish by their early deadline, which gives a contradiction. \end{proof}